akvaplan-niva/fvtools/README.md

 rn.main('M.npy', 'ngrd.npy', './input/casename_nest.nc', '2018-01-01-00', '2018-02-01-00', mother='NS')
 ```

 MET Norway can _not_ guarantee to publish continuous data.
 The main problem here is to keep the tides continuous, which we do using `fvtools.nesting.fill_nesting.gaps`.
-The harmonic analysis software, `utide`, is very slow.
-We use it to do a tidal analysis for `zeta` at every `node`, `ua, va` at every `cell`, and `u, v` in every `sigma layer` at every `cell`.
-This obciously requires some time, so we distribute the job over many CPUs to speed things up, e.g.
+We use utide to do a tidal analysis for `zeta` at every `node`, `ua, va` at every `cell`, and `u, v` in every `sigma layer` at every `cell`, ran in parallel on slurm using a bash script:
 ```
 ## Example use:
 ## file: run_gap_filler.py